 Return Relative to Current Share Price

-For other companies in the Energy that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as COG, try EPM, CLMT, OIS, PNRG, and MMP.
+For other companies in the Energy that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as COG, try PBA, AROC, PBR, PSXP, and BKR.